Defjoint777/7d3bb490-8826-464b-9e97-1f7703b2e40b/README.md

 ## 3) Questions

-1. What is the purpose of `git remote add upstream`?
+1. What is the purpose of `git remote add upstream`? u are on the newest version, fast and clear without anyy problems.

-2. Why does Git separate the actions of `fetch` and `merge` instead of just doing everything in one step?
+3. Why does Git separate the actions of `fetch` and `merge` instead of just doing everything in one step? it allows u to check first updates before u change files in ur directory.

-3. What is the difference between `origin` and `upstream` in the context of a forked repository?
+5. What is the difference between `origin` and `upstream` in the context of a forked repository? origin is fork to ur own forked repository, upstream is for to someones repository.

-4. What would happen if you skipped the `merge` step and just pushed after `fetch`?
+7. What would happen if you skipped the `merge` step and just pushed after `fetch`? error
-5. Is it safe to overwrite your fork with upstream changes?
-Under what circumstances should you avoid this?
+9. Is it safe to overwrite your fork with upstream changes?
+Under what circumstances should you avoid this? if u working in team, it would wipe their work away.
-6. What are the risks of working on a fork that is out of sync with its upstream repository?
+11. What are the risks of working on a fork that is out of sync with its upstream repository? it means u working on files that not up-to-date.

 ## 4) Advice